irmen/prog8/docs/source/technical.rst

 on the Commander X16, prog8 will use the JSRFAR kernal routine for this.
 On the Commodore 128, a similar call exists.
 Other compilation targets don't have banking or prog8 doesn't yet support automatic bank selection on them.

+There's a "banking" (not financial) example for the Commander X16 that shows a possible application of the romsub with bank support, check out the `bank example code <https://github.com/irmen/prog8/tree/master/examples/cx16/banking>`_ .

 Notice that the symbol for this routine in the assembly source code will still be defined as usual.
 The bank number is not translated into assembly (only as a comment)::